 Cathrine Penderup has participated at Master classes with among others Peter Feuchtwanger, Pnina Salzman, Charles Rosen, Katrine Gislinge, Eugen Indjic and Dimitri Bashkirov, and has given concerts in Australia, Germany, Sweden, Norway, Hungary, Italy and Denmark.

-She is currently a lecturer on the piano faculty at Copenhagen University, and also has her own Piano School in Copenhagen.
+She has been a lecturer at the piano faculty at Copenhagen University, taught piano at MGK and Gentofte Musicschool, and today she has her own Piano School in Copenhagen.

 She has recorded cd's as a solo pianist, accompanist and chamber player.